cashubtc/nuts/xx.md

 [^4]: 2G and 3G modules are commonly used IoT devices because they are cheaper.

-[^5]: For example: `Accept-Encoding: br, gzip, deflate`

-[^6]: 2G and 3G networks are being slowly phased out.
+[^5]: 2G and 3G networks are being slowly phased out.
 In Europe, this is expected to last until at least 2030.
 See last page of the [Report on practices and challenges of the phasing out of 2G and 3G](https://www.berec.europa.eu/system/files/2023-12/BoR%20%2823%29%20204%20BEREC%20Report%20on%20practices%20and%20challenges%20of%20the%20phasing%20out%20of%202G%20and%203G_0.pdf)